hardwario/docs/ember/initial-configuration.md

 #### 2.5 Reinstall Packages

    - **Download Latest Packages**: Obtain the latest package files for the device (Verified with [**v7.16.1**](pathname:///download/all_packages-mmips-7.16.1.zip)).
-   - **Upload Packages**: Upload the packages that have been previously installed to the EMBER's "Files" section (LoRa has been moved unde the IoT package).
+   - **Upload Packages**: Upload the packages that have been previously installed to the EMBER's "Files" section (LoRa has been moved under the IoT package).
    - **Reboot**: Reboot the device to complete the firmware update.

 ---